 In Colorado, if a person contacts law enforcement or if law enforcement investigates a complaint received from a third party, the presence of an intimate relationship can change how a law enforcement officer will handle a situation.
 Pursuant to C.R.S. § 18-6-803.6(1), when a peace officer believes he or she has established probable cause that a crime has been committed and that the crime was committed as an act of domestic violence as defined by C.R.S. § 18-6-800.3(1), the officer shall arrest the person suspected of the offense.
 For example, in Colorado Springs, persons who are arrested on suspicion of a domestic violence offense will be booked into jail and cannot post bond until they are advised by a Judge.
 This means that a person arrested on Friday may not be able to post bond until Monday.
 Different jurisdictions handle domestic violence complaints in varying fashions.
 Regardless of the jurisdiction, you want to have an experienced attorney at your side from the case's inception.

 Here at The Bussey Law Firm, P.C. in Colorado Springs, we understand the law in regards to domestic violence, and we will work diligently to clear your name if you have been falsely accused.
-There is no need to continue your search for a Colorado Springs criminal defense attorney when you can simply choose to work with us.
+There is no need to continue your search for a Colorado Springs domestic violence lawyer when you can simply choose to work with us.
 Call our office now at (719) 475-2555 to schedule a consultation.